actions-marketplace-validations/itzzjb_dockai/docs/architecture.md

 ...
 ```

-#### 2. Planner Agent
+#### 2. Architect Agent (Blueprint)

 **Location**: `src/dockai/agents/agent_functions.py`

 **Input**: Analysis results, file contents, retry history

-**Output**: `PlanningResult` with:
+**Output**: `BlueprintResult` with:
-- Base image strategy and rationale
-- Build strategy (single vs multi-stage)
-- Optimization priorities
-- Potential challenges

-**Why it exists**: Good Dockerfiles require strategic decisions that depend on context.
-Should we use multi-stage builds?
-What's more important—image size or build speed?
-The Planner makes these decisions before generation.
+- `PlanningResult`: Build strategy, base image, multi-stage decision
+- `RuntimeConfigResult`: Health endpoints, readiness patterns, ports

+**Why it exists**: This agent combines strategic planning ("How do we build this?") with runtime configuration detection ("How do we run this?").
+By combining these steps, we reduce token usage and latency while ensuring the build strategy aligns with runtime requirements.

 **Example considerations**:
-- "This is a Go project with CGO_ENABLED=0, so we can use a scratch base"
+- "This is a Go project, so we use multi-stage build (Plan) and look for `http.ListenAndServe` (Runtime Config)"
-- "Previous attempt failed with missing headers, so use a more complete base image"
-- "Project has both Python and Node.js, need multi-stage build"
+- "Detected `/health` endpoint in `app.py`, so we'll add a HEALTHCHECK instruction"

 #### 3. Generator Agent

 **Location**: `src/dockai/agents/generator.py`

-**Input**: Analysis, file contents, plan, retry history, verified tags
+**Input**: Analysis, file contents, blueprint, retry history, verified tags

 **Output**: Complete Dockerfile content